 Building roles: landmark or context buildings.
-Generally, buildings in Emory Village perform one of two roles: they either reinforce the consistency of the urban context by matching the features of other nearby buildings (i.e. "context" buildings), or they strongly contrast with their surroundings and thereby serve as landmarks.
+Generally, buildings in Emory Village perform one of two roles: they either reinforce the consistency of the urban context by matching and/or complimenting the features of other nearby buildings (i.e. "context" buildings), or they strongly contrast with their surroundings and thereby serve as landmarks.